vyorkin/pcph/README.md

 # PCPH

+## Synopsis

-Some notes & examples while reading the PCPH (Parallel and Concurrent Programming in Haskell book) by Simon Marlow.
+Some notes, quotes & examples that I take while reading the PCPH (Parallel and Concurrent Programming in Haskell book) by Simon Marlow.

 # Notes